Chicago officers involved in wrong raid placed on desk duty

 “People, and particularly Black people here in Chicago but really across the country, feel angry and feel violated.
 I also feel more motivated than ever.
 Now is the time for action,” said Lightfoot, who is Black.
 “Trust has been breached, trust in our city, trust in me.
 And that is a trust, which I understand and will win back.”

-Chicago police spokesman Tom Ahern said 12 officers connected were placed on administrative duty effective Monday.
+Chicago police spokesman Tom Ahern said 12 officers connected to the incident were placed on administrative duty effective Monday.
 He declined to break down their rank, citing personnel issues.
 The officers will remain on desk duty until the outcome of an investigation by the Civilian Office of Police Accountability.

 Lightfoot has apologized to Young for handling of the incident.
 The city denied Young’s November 2019 Freedom of Information Act request for video of the incident and unsuccessfully tried to block footage from airing last week.
 Young obtained the video through a lawsuit with the city, but Lightfoot acknowledged last week that she was not given complete footage, which was then released publicly.